-11.4 The Council may at any time withdraw the entry of any animal in the Herd Book thereto which shall be found to be missing any required information or contain any false or inaccurate particulars or statement or to have been made on the faith of any false or inaccurate particulars or statement given or made to the Society.
-On the withdrawal of the entry of any animal in the Herd Book, the certificate of registration issued by the Society in respect of such animal shall be delivered up to the Society and withdrawn.
+11.4 The Society may at any time withdraw the entry of any animal in the Herd Book thereto which shall be found to be missing any required information or contain any false or inaccurate particulars or statement or to have been made on the faith of any false or inaccurate particulars or statement given or made to the Society.
+On the withdrawal of the entry of any animal in the Herd Book, where it exists, the paper certificate of registration issued by the Society in respect of such animal shall be delivered up to the Society and withdrawn.

 Any false declaration or inaccurate particulars or statement will be deemed derogatory to the name and interests of the Society.
-At its discretion, the Council may refer the circumstances of the false declaration or inaccurate particulars or statement to the Disciplinary Procedure detailed in Appendix C of these Byelaws.
+At its discretion, the Society may refer the circumstances of the false declaration or inaccurate particulars or statement to the Disciplinary Procedure detailed in Appendix C of these Byelaws.

-BYE LAW - 12 TRANSFERS AND DE-REGISTRATIONS
+TRANSFERS AND DE-REGISTRATIONS

-12.1 Every member shall inform the Society of the sale or transfer of any of his registered cattle for pedigree purposes.
+12.1 Every member shall inform the Society of the sale or transfer of any of his/her registered cattle for pedigree purposes.
 The vendor/transferor must either forward the pedigree certificate to the Society for noting of the transfer and transmission to the purchaser/transferee or action the transfer themselves by web-based means.
 A fee, as detailed in Appendix A, will be payable by the vendor/transferor for each animal requiring transfer.
 A purchaser may also forward the pedigree certificate to the Society for noting of the transfer.
+In this case, a fee, as detailed in Appendix A, will be payable by the or noting of the transfer.
 In this case, a fee, as detailed in Appendix A, will be payable by the purchaser for each animal requiring transfer.